Category: Teacher Inspiration

 “Yo Mister, that ain’t right!”
 I’m teaching test prep in a Title I High School, in a part of Brooklyn that’s not portrayed on Girls, leading a rambunctious group of previously failing students through a content-review of the Cold War; exploring the difference between capitalism and communism.
 One particularly volatile student, Jonathan, is decrying the […]

 Last week, my mind began to wander during a meeting and, instead of doodling, I wrote out the date on a post-it and started to “do the date”.
 How does one “do the date,” you ask?
 Simple: Today is 3/15/2016.
-Using those numbers, in that order, create a balanced equation using mathematical operations. […]
+Using those numbers, in that order, create a balanced equation using mathematical operations.
+This habit […]

 Dear Teachers, Thank for your passion, commitment, and service to students in 2015.
 Once you’re officially on winter break, I encourage you to disable your e-mail, file away student work, and push lesson planning off until the New Year.
 You’ve earned the right to procrastinate.
-As a former high school teacher, I often […]
+As a former high school teacher, I often caught myself […]

 In a recent NYT article, Eduardo Porter outlines the Economic Policy Institute’s report whose findings conclude that once U.S. students’ PISA scores are adjusted for social status, we’re actually doing significantly better than we thought we were.
 “Then the researchers divided students into groups depending on the number of books in their homes, a measure […]